 One way to include your documentation without cluttering up the worksheet is to use comments.

-Excel lets you insert into any cell a comment that acts like a hidden sticky note.
+Excel lets you insert a comment into any cell.
+The comment acts like a hidden sticky note.

 By default, a cell that has a comment displays a small red triangle in the upper right of the cell.